dougallj/applegpu/README.md

 # use cs.get_reg32/cs.get_reg16 to dump core state
 ```

-The plan is to get the hardware testing code to a stable state.
+The plan is to get the hardware testing code to a usable state and add it to this repository.

 ## Documentation